Pete Philly and Perquisite: Mindstate

 Pete Philly and Perquisite both had musical careers before they met in the autumn of 2002.
 Pete Philly was part of funk formation Gotcha! and hip-hop group Nicotine and in 2002 took part as a solo performer in the 'Grote Prijs van Nederland' where he won the award for best musician.
-Perquisite released two solo EP's (2001 & 2002) on his own label Unexpected Records on which he worked with jazz musicians like Benjamin Herman (nl) and David Kweksilber.
-Pete & Perq decided to collaborate and in January 2004 their first EP The Mindstate EP was released.
+Perquisite released two solo EP's (2001 & 2002) on his own label Unexpected Records on which he worked with jazz musicians Benjamin Herman and David Kweksilber.

+In the fall of 2002, Pete Philly and Perquisite met through a mutual friend after which they quickly decided to start working together.
+Their first collaboration took place within temporary formation North West Metropolis, whose EP Expressions was released in 2003 on Perquisite's label, Unexpected Records.
+Pete & Perq decided to continue to collaborate and in January 2004 their first EP The Mindstate EP was released.
 The EP received a lot of critical acclaim which stimulated Pete Philly & Perquisite to create a full album out of the original EP.
 Each track of the album would represent a certain state of mind, hence the title Mindstate.
-The actual writing, recording and producing of the much anticipated album took about a year, and included collaborations with fellow Dutch rapper Cee-Major (The Proov), Dutch singer Senna Gourdou and American rapper Talib Kweli.
+The actual writing, recording and producing of the much anticipated album took about a year, and included collaborations with fellow Dutch rapper Cee-Major of (The Proov), Dutch singer Senna and American rapper Talib Kweli.

-The debut album was internationally considered by critics as one of the best albums ever to come out of the Netherlands.
+Their debut album was received very positively internationally with raving reviews in The Sun (UK), Visions (DE), Kingsize (SE), DJ Magazine (UK) and Notion Magazine (UK) who called it 'as much 21st century soul as hiphop genius'.
 In March 2005 the album was released in Japan through Unexpected Records / Handcuts Records and in April it was released all over Europe through Unexpected Records / Epitaph Europe.

-The duo did create a very solid fanbase with performances with their live formation across Europe and also in the USA and South Africa.
-Success rose because of their performances and hitsongs like Mellow and Grateful.
+The duo did create a very solid fanbase with performances with their live formation across Europe and also in the US and South Africa.
 Their success led them to winning an Essent Award and a Zilveren Harp.
 They were also nominated for a Dutch MOBO-award, three TMF awards, the MTV European Music Award and for the prestigious Edison-award.

-On August 20, 2006 they performed at the A Campingflight to Lowlands Paradise-festival for the second time, this time performing with the New Generation Big Band.
-In September of that same year they finished the Mindstate tour in a sold out Melkweg, Amsterdam.
+On August 20, 2006, they performed at the A Campingflight to Lowlands Paradise-festival for the second time, this time performing with the New Generation Big Band and in September of that same year they finished the Mindstate tour in a sold out Melkweg, Amsterdam.

 Remindstate

 After the last show of the Mindstate tour Pete & Perq took a break to work on their second album.
 During this non-touring period 'Remindstate' was released, the totally remixed version of the Mindstate album.
-The record, which was released January 2007, included remixes from several musical friends of the duo like Seiji, Bugz in the Attic, Nicolay, C-Mon & Kypski, Morgan Spacek, Laidback Luke and the Metropole Orchestra and was well received by both the audience and press.
+The record, which was released January 2007, included remixes from several musical friends of the duo like Seiji of Bugz in the Attic, Nicolay, C-Mon & Kypski, Morgan Spacek, Laidback Luke and the Metropole Orchestra and was well received by both the audience and press.